 A real decision changes life like nothing else.

-Here’s a secret: this kind of thinking is rooted in fear.
+Here’s a secret: If you’re wondering how to become more decisive, you’re probably held back by fear.
 Any decision, no matter how small, means a change of some sort, which could lead to a significant difference in our lives and the lives of people we care about.
 This fear of change can consume you and be destructive, paralyzing you right when you need to be most decisive.
 How can you break this negative pattern?
 Be open to change instead of fearful of it.
 Acknowledge that life itself is always changing, and that by making a decision, even when you’re uncertain about it, you are taking control of your own life.

-You’re not alone in this fear.
-No one is completely certain of everything all the time.
-Those who have learned how to be decisive are just as uncertain or nervous as you; they’re just willing to make the choice.
+You’re not alone – no one is completely certain of everything all the time.
+Those who have learned how to be a decisive person are just as uncertain or nervous as you; they’re just willing to make the choice.
 Maybe the decision they make turns out to be the wrong one.
 So what?
 They can learn from a wrong decision, and they usually learn quickly.
 A poor decision leads to a better one down the road, whereas no decision at all leads to stagnation.
 Nothing is going to get better.
 It may not get worse, but you certainly won’t improve matters by sitting where you are and doing nothing.
 Over time, failing to make a choice becomes a choice in itself.

 Perhaps you want to double your sales, but you’ve resisted setting the goal because it felt impossible.
 Now that you have released fear, you are free to recognize that you just need the right tools for the job.
 Maybe that means hiring a new marketing director or reexamining your current strategy.
-Whatever you consider, be decisive.
+Whatever you consider, use the tools you’ve learned about how to be decisive.
 Remember, when you back your new decisions with action, you will unleash alignment.
 If you can commit and sustain that commitment, you will find it more rewarding and less daunting to be decisive.